PrismarineJS/mineflayer/docs/api.md

   * `repeat` - defaults to true, whether to listen for this event after the first match
   * `parse` - instead of returning the actual message that was matched, return the capture groups from the regex

+returns a number which can be used with bot.removeChatPattern() to only delete this patternset

 #### bot.removeChatPattern(name)

-removes a chat pattern
+removes a chat pattern(s)
-* `name` the name of the chat pattern
+* `name` : string or number

+if name is a string, all patterns that have that name will be removed else if name is a number, only that exact pattern will be removed

 #### bot.awaitMessage(...args)